Michigan Central Railroad: Freight services

 Prior to the automobile, Michigan Central was mostly a carrier of natural resources.
 Michigan had extensive reserves of timber at the time, and the Michigan Central owned lines from east to west of the state and north to south, tapping all resources available.
-After the advent of the automobile as one of the most dominant forces of commerce ever seen by the world, with Detroit at the epicenter, the Michigan Central became a carrier of autos and auto-related parts.
+After the advent of the automobile as one of the most dominant forces of commerce, with Detroit at the epicenter, the Michigan Central became a carrier of autos and auto-related parts.
 The Michigan Central was one of the few Michigan railroads with a direct line into Chicago, meaning it did not have to operate cross-lake ferries, as did virtually all other railroads operating in Michigan, such as the Pere Marquette, Pennsylvania, Grand Trunk, and Ann Arbor Railroads.
-Michigan Central was part owner of the ferry service operated to the Upper Peninsula as well as cross-river ferry service to Ontario, but these routes did not exist to circumvent Chicago.
+Michigan Central was part owner of the Straits of Mackinac ferry service operated to the Upper Peninsula as well as cross-river ferry service to Ontario, but these routes did not exist to circumvent Chicago.

 Service to Canada

 The Michigan Central Railroad (MCR) and then parent New York Central Railroad (NYC) owned the Canada Southern Railroad (CSR), which had lines throughout southwestern Ontario from Windsor to Niagara Falls.
-The railroad operated a car-float service over the Detroit River; an immersed tube tunnel below the Detroit River between Detroit, Michigan, and Windsor, Ontario; and the MCR cantilever bridge at Niagara Falls, which was later replaced with a steel arch bridge in 1925.
+The railroad operated a car-float service over the Detroit River from 1883; an immersed tube tunnel under the Detroit River between Detroit, Michigan, and Windsor, Ontario; and the MCR cantilever bridge at Niagara Falls, which was later replaced with a steel arch bridge in 1925.
 The car-float operation ended when the Detroit River tunnel was completed.

 Control of Canada Southern passed from MCR to NYC, then Penn Central, then Conrail.
-In 1985 the Canada Southern was sold to two companies, the Canadian National Railway and the Canadian Pacific Railway.
+In 1985, the Canada Southern was sold to two companies, the Canadian National Railway and the Canadian Pacific Railway.

 The Michigan Central Railway Bridge opened in February 1925 and remained in use until the early 21st century.
 It replaced the earlier Niagara Cantilever Bridge which had been commissioned in 1883 by Cornelius Vanderbilt; the older bridge was scrapped as the new MCR bridge went into service.
 The MCR cantilever bridge was inducted into the North America Railway Hall of Fame in 2006, long after it had been scrapped.
 The Hall of Fame report discussed its significance to the railway industry in the category of "North America: Facilities & Structures."